16 Things to Buy From a Pawn Shop

 Check out local shops for items such as:

-When buying these types of items from pawn shops, be sure you’re working with a reputable shop.
+When buying these items from pawn shops, be sure you’re working with a reputable shop.
 Ask what their policy is for guarantees on personal electronics.
-Try the item out at the store if you can.
+If you can, try the item out at the store.

-Quiz the owner or employee on their practice when they take electronic items such as phones.
+Quiz the owner or employee on their practice when buying electronic items like phones.
 Do they test them?
 Clean them?
 Repair them before they put them on the shelf for sale?

 8. Gaming systems

 However, don’t expect a stellar deal.
-You’re not going to get half off retail unless the system is in rough shape.
-Instead, look for systems in great shape and save 10%, 20% or more.
+You won’t get half off retail unless the system is in rough shape.
+Instead, look for systems in great shape and save 10%, 20%, or more.

 Note: It’s okay – and expected – for you to haggle when buying from a pawn shop.
 Typically, shops will price a bit higher than they need to make a profit.